Frojd/Fabrik/README.md

 Here is a more [detailed example](https://github.com/Frojd/Frojd-Fabric/blob/develop/examples/django/fabricrc.template.txt).

 ### Recipes
 A recipe is essentially the glue between a stage and extensions.
-It includes the necessary extensions and applies custom configurations.
+It includes the necessary extensions and applies custom configurations that combine different extensions.

 ### Extensions
 Is esentially a way of interacting with various server tools and software, such as nginx or uwsgi.
+Should be kept small, flexible and modular.

 ## Parameters
 Frojd-Fabric requires a couple of parameters to work, the standard params (listed below) are required to any setup, while other params are depending on recipe or extension.